karmaniverous/aws-api-template/README.md

 ## Install Applications & Global Packages

-AWS-API is implemented in [Node.js](https://nodejs.org/en/).
-Node.js is now in `v19`, but the latest AWS Lambda Function Node.js execution environment is `v18`.
+This template is a [Node.js](https://nodejs.org/en/) project.
+Node.js is now in `v19`, but the latest [AWS Lambda](https://aws.amazon.com/lambda/) Node.js execution environment is `v18`.
 The current Node.js LTS version is `v18.12.1`, so we'll use that one.

 Rather than install Node.js directly, it is better to install it & manage versions from the the Node Version Manager (NVM).
 Follow these instructions to configure your system:

-1. If you already have Node.js installed on your machine, uninstall it completely and remove all installation.
+1. If you already have Node.js installed on your machine, uninstall it completely and remove all installation files.
 You can easily use NVM to reinstall & switch between other desired Node versions.

-1. Follow [these instructions](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) to install NVM on your system.
+1. Follow [these instructions](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) to install NVM on your system. **This is a Windows-specific implementation!** Mac/Linux users, adjust accordingly.

 1. Once NVM is installed on your system, open a terminal with **System Admin Permissions** and run the following commands: